sceptre

 The gRNAs display bimodal count distributions.
 Consider, for example,

-UMI count of 1 likely do not actually contain gRNA_CCTGACA
+UMI count of 1 or 2 likely do not actually contain

 sceptre